- Getting Started: Beyond WordPress Theme Documentation

 Color – Theme Options #

-In this area of your theme documentation, you will be able to edit/change colors of your site, the site main color is called as ‘Global Color’ and you also can change the footer color and header color for light or dark colors.
+In this area of your Beyond WordPress theme documentation, guide & tutorial, you will be able to edit/change the colors of your site.
+The site primary color is called ‘Global Color,’ and you also can change the footer color and header color for light or dark colors.

 You also can fully edit your header navigation menu area colors on Colors > Header > area.